KenOKK3003/ip/docs/README.md

 ---

 ## Data Management

+**Conflict Detection**
+If a newly added event overlaps with existing dates, chatterbox will give a warning.

 **Automatic Saving**
 Every change you make gets saved instantly to `data/chatterbox.txt` in the same folder as your JAR file.
 No manual saving needed!